From Old Country Bumpkin to Master Swordsman: Characters

+A mysterious masked mercenary who works freelance and is unable to speak.
+She displays a calm demeanor on the battlefield.

 Media

 Light novel

 Written by Shigeru Sagazaki, From Old Country Bumpkin to Master Swordsman: My Hotshot Disciples Are All Grown Up Now and They Won't Leave Me Alone began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on November 17, 2020.
-It was later acquired by Square Enix who began publishing it as a light novel with illustrations by Tetsuhiro Nabeshima under their SQEX Novel imprint on April 7, 2021.
-Nine volumes have been released as of March 2025.
+It was later acquired and published by Square Enix as a light novel with illustrations by Tetsuhiro Nabeshima under their SQEX Novel imprint on April 7, 2021.
+Eleven volumes have been released as of August 2026.
 The light novel is licensed in English by J-Novel Club.